DeVos Rebalances Due Process in Title IX

 The most important change is the mandate that basic due process protections must be applied.
 Included in this change are the right of the accused to cross-examine witnesses, the right of both parties to inspect and review any and all evidence obtained by investigators, and an end to the single individual investigator model (which amounted to one individual serving as the attorney, judge, jury, and executioner — hardly a fair system for arriving at true justice).

 Another welcome change is the narrowing of the definition of sexual misconduct to that of sexual assault and harassment.
 Under Obama, the definition of sexual misconduct was dubiously broadened to include mundane speech that included gender or sex.
 Under the new changes, Title IX infringement occurs when conduct is deemed severe, pervasive, and objectively offensive.
 In other words, this works to restore the protection of freedom of speech and opinion from intrusive policing.

-While DeVos’s changes aren’t perfect, why not remove the roll of sexual-misconduct adjudication entirely from schools and leave it to the courts where it belongs?
-This is at least a big positive step in the right direction.
+DeVos’s changes aren’t perfect.
+Why not remove the roll of sexual-misconduct adjudication entirely from schools and leave it to the courts where it belongs?
+Yet this is at least a big positive step in the right direction.